About the Worthington Scholarship Foundation

 The Worthington Scholarship exists through generous support from David and Beverly Worthington, summer residents of Spruce Head Island and winter residents of Naples, Florida.
-Beverly is a retired corporate commercial pilot and David worked in the oil business, eventually founding his own offshore oil exploration business.
+Beverly is a retired corporate commercial pilot and David worked in the oil business.
 The Worthingtons settled in the Midcoast in 1990 due to a family connection and began offering the Worthington Scholarship to Oceanside High School students in 2010.
-Now expanded to include Oceanside, Camden Hills, Belfast, Searsport, Medomak and Mt.
-View, students must choose to enroll at one of the public or private in-state schools that partner with the Foundation.
+Now expanded for 2020 to add high schools in Lincoln, Hancock and Washington County to those in Knox and Waldo Counties.

 David W. Worthington, Board Chair